patrickfav/id-mask/README.md

 _Be aware that changing the secret key, will destroy equality of masked ids cached with clients or elsewhere._

+### Error Handling

+An `IdMask` instance will basically throws 2 types of _unchecked exceptions_:

+1) `IllegalArgumentException`
+2) `IdMaskSecurityException` (`extends SecurityException`)

+The first will be thrown on basic parameter validation errors which usually stems from incorrect use of the library (e.g. masked id too long or short, null reference, etc.).
+The second are errors thrown from the id masking decryption logic which may be security relevant.
+It would make sense to at least catch and log them.
+The `IdMaskSecurityException.getReason()` can be used to group detailed causes.

 ## Download

 The artifacts are deployed to [jcenter](https://bintray.com/bintray/jcenter) and [Maven Central](https://search.maven.org/).